3D-aslan/AI_Generated_3D_Collection/README.md

 # AI to 3D Modeling & Printing

-Here you can create unlimited 3D collection models using 2 AI tools.
+This is the workflow you can create unlimited 3D collection models using 2 AI tools.

 ---